bendalab/plottools/docs/guide.md

 particular manuscript you are currently writing.
 You yourself, your college, your supervisor, or a collaborator might want to use your figures in a different context, like a poster, a talk, or another manuscript, a review paper, or a book chapter.
-Particularly for the latter, chances for your figure to be used are dramatically increased, if the figure can be easily modified.
-For this it is not sufficient to provide the pdf (or even worse, a pixel file) of the figure.
+Chances for your figure to be used are dramatically increased, if the figure can be easily modified.
+For this it is not sufficient to provide the pdf (or even worse, a pixel file like png or even jpg) of the figure.
 Rather, a simple dedicated script (1.) with all necessary data (3.) that are readable even ten years later (5.) producing the complete figure (6.) ensures that the figure can be easily adapted to another context as